Creating and Maintaining Accountability Among Friends

 It does not take away individual responsibility; it creates a system in which friends give and receive individual support.

-Accountability can result in maximum benefits for friends whose goals may not be popular with the people around them.
+Accountability can result in maximum benefits for friends whose goals may not be popular with the other people around them.
 Take the following groups for example.

-- friends committed to a moral lifestyle
+- friends committed to a moral lifestyle;

-- friends trying to follow through with their plans for regular exercise, writing a book, starting a business
+- friends trying to follow through with their plans for regular exercise, writing a book, starting a business;

-- friends struggling to overcome bad habits like untidiness, procrastination, gluttony
+- friends struggling to overcome bad habits like untidiness, procrastination, gluttony;

-- friends involved in a voluntary service project
+- friends involved in a voluntary service project.

 Accountability between these and similar groups of friends will provide community support enough to help them resist community pressure.
 Here are six suggestions which can help to make it work.

-(1) Select Accountability Circle
+Select An Accountability Circle

 You do not need all the people you call friends in your accountability circle.
 Choose two or three (not many more) who meet the following requirements: